-Our customers can access IBKR's premier technology through the following trading platforms:
+Our customers can choose the following trading platforms to match their trading style and expertise:

-- Trader WorkstationSM (TWS) The TWS is our flagship desktop trading platform, designed for active traders and investors who trade multiple products and require power and flexibility.
-The TWS Mosaic interface provides intuitive out-of-the-box usability with quick and easy access to comprehensive trading, order management, chart, watchlist and portfolio tools all in a single, customizable workspace. - IBKR Mobile The IBKR Mobile app provides powerful trading tools and the same market-moving information as our desktop TWS trading platform.
-Our mobile app provides the functionality needed to trade and manage accounts from anywhere. - Client Portal Client Portal is a streamlined web-based platform.
-It gives the customer access to every resource they need to trade, monitor and manage their account. - IBKR GlobalTrader IBKR GlobalTrader is a simple mobile trading app to trade stocks and options worldwide.
+- IBKR Trader WorkstationSM (TWS) The TWS is our flagship desktop trading platform, designed for seasoned, active traders who trade multiple products and require power and flexibility.
+The TWS Mosaic interface provides intuitive out-of-the-box usability with quick and easy access to comprehensive trading, order management, chart, watchlist and portfolio tools all in a single, customizable workspace. - IBKR Mobile The IBKR Mobile app provides experienced traders powerful trading tools and the same market-moving information as our desktop TWS trading platform.
+Our mobile app provides the functionality needed to trade and manage accounts from anywhere. - IBKR Client Portal The IBKR Client Portal is an easy-to-use web-based platform that requires no downloads.
+It gives customers access to every resource they need to view, trade and manage their account all with a single login. - IBKR GlobalTrader The IBKR GlobalTrader is a streamlined mobile trading app to trade stocks, EFTs, options and cryptocurrencies worldwide.
 Customers can deposit in their local currency and trade stocks at 90+ exchanges and options at 30+ market centers around the world.
-Customers can also trade select U.S. ETFs around the clock, plus cryptocurrencies like Bitcoin, Bitcoin Cash, Ethereum and Litecoin all from their mobile device. - IBKR APIs For our more sophisticated customers, IBKR APIs allows them to build custom trading applications and automate any part of the trading process to their specifications.
+Customers can also trade select U.S. ETFs around the clock, plus cryptocurrencies like Bitcoin, Bitcoin Cash, Ethereum and Litecoin, all from their mobile device. - IBKR APIs For our more sophisticated customers, IBKR APIs allows them to build custom trading applications and automate any part of the trading process to their specifications.
 We offer APIs for every experience level from our easy-to-use Excel API to our institutional grade FIX API.